idanyd/BrickMapper/README.md

 # BrickMapper

-BrickMapper is a comprehensive machine learning project that helps LEGO^®^ enthusiasts identify and locate where  LEGO^®^ pieces are used within instruction manuals.
-The project combines computer vision, deep learning, and web technologies to create an intelligent system for LEGO^®^ piece recognition and step tracking.
+BrickMapper is a comprehensive machine learning project that helps LEGO® enthusiasts identify and locate where  LEGO® pieces are used within instruction manuals.
+The project combines computer vision, deep learning, and web technologies to create an intelligent system for LEGO® piece recognition and step tracking.

 ## 🎯 Project Overview